-Not only will your knowledgeable local guide take you to the largest market in the city, but you’ll be treated to more than twenty-five different tastings of authentic Italian foods like pastries, pizza, pasta, wine, gelato, and more.
+Not only will your knowledgeable local guide take you to the largest market in the city, but you’ll be treated to more than twenty-five different tastings of authentic Italian foods.
+Sample pastries, pizza, pasta, wine, gelato, and more.

-You’ll even get to sample 30-year-old balsamic vinegar, eat the most expensive ham in Italy, and dine at a restaurant that Anthony Bourdain thought served the best pizza in Rome – creating a truly one of a kind experience that is not to be missed.
+You’ll even get to sample 30-year-old balsamic vinegar and eat the most expensive ham in Italy!
+Dining at a restaurant that Anthony Bourdain thought served the best pizza in Rome creates a truly one of a kind experience you won’t want to miss.

 4. Carciofi alla Giudea – Jewish-style Fried Artichokes